ga4gh/va-spec/docs/source/modeling-foundations.rst

 Statement Semantics
 $$$$$$$$$$$$$$$$$$$
 Every Statement object in the Core-IM puts forth a **Proposition** - a possible fact it assesses or reports to be true.
-The semantics of this Proposition are explicitly captured using ``subject``, ``predicate``, ``object``, and optional ``qualifier`` attributes (SPOQ).
+The semantics of this Proposition are explicitly captured using ``subject``, ``predicate``, ``object``, and optional ``qualifier`` attributes (**SPOQ**).

-An assessment of the Proposition's validity can be captured using ``direction`` and ``strength``  (DS) attributes - which indicate whether the Proposition is reported to be true or false, and the amount of confidence or evidence supporting behind claim.
+An assessment of the Proposition's validity can be captured using ``direction``, ``strength``, and ``score`` attributes (**DS**)  - which indicate whether the Proposition is reported to be true or false, and the amount of confidence or evidence supporting behind claim.

-This "SPOQ-DS" model supports two **"Modes of Use**" for Statements, which differ in what they say about their Proposition, and can be distinguished by how the ``direction`` and ``strength`` or ``score`` attributes are populated.
+This **"SPOQ-DS"** model supports two **"Modes of Use**" for Statements, which differ in what they say about their Proposition, and can be distinguished by how the ``direction`` and ``strength`` or ``score`` attributes are populated.

 #.
 In **"Assertion Mode"**, a Statement simply reports an SPOQ proposition to be true or false (e.g. that "BRCA2 c.8023A>G is pathogenic for Breast Cancer").
-The ``strength`` attribute is not populated, and ``direction`` is assumed to be true/supports if not otherwise indicated.
+The ``strength``/``score`` attributes are not populated, and ``direction`` is assumed to be true/supports if not otherwise indicated.
 This mode is used by project reporting conclusive assertions about a domain of discourse, but not providing confidence or evidence level assessments.

 #.
 In **"Proposition Assessment Mode"**, a Statement describes the overall state of evidence and/or confidence surrounding the SPOQ proposition - which is not necessarily being asserted as true.
-The ``direction`` and ``strength`` attributes are populated, which allows for more nuanced Statements reporting things like "there is *weak* evidence *supporting* the proposition that 'BRCA2 c.8023A>G is causal for Breast Cancer'", or "we have *high confidence* that the proposition 'PAH:c.1285C>A is causal for Phenylketonuria is *false*").
+The ``direction`` and ``strength``/``score`` attributes are populated, which allows for more nuanced Statements reporting things like "there is *weak* evidence *supporting* the proposition that 'BRCA2 c.8023A>G is causal for Breast Cancer'", or "we have *high confidence* that the proposition 'PAH:c.1285C>A is causal for Phenylketonuria is *false*").
 This mode is used in projects to track the evolving state of support for propositions of interest, as curators actively collect evidence and work toward a conclusive assertion.

 .. core-im-statement-semantics: